 Tetra Tech has worked closely with WVDEP TMDL staff for over 15 years to edit TMDL reports to client specifications.
 After modeling all impaired streams in the TMDL watershed, Tetra Tech will generate a preliminary draft TMDL report.
-This report will be submitted to WVDEP in digital format on CD-ROM, or via a restricted-access Internet ftp site.
+This report will be submitted to WVDEP in digital format through managed file transfer.
 The preliminary draft report will consist of a complete report outline with supporting text and appendices, minus any report text of regulatory nature that is the responsibility of WVDEP.